Family of Pope Leo XIV: Paternal grandparents

 Leo XIV's paternal grandparents were John Riggitano Prevost (born Salvatore Giovanni Gaetano Riggitano, June 24, 1876 May 22, 1960), a Sicilian immigrant from Milazzo near Messina; and Suzanne Louise Marie Fontaine (February 2, 1894 – October 10, 1979), a French immigrant who was born in Le Havre, Normandy.
-Riggitano was born on June 24, 1876, to Santi and Maria, emigrated to the United States in 1903 during the first Italian diaspora, and settled in Illinois, where he worked as a teacher of music and language.
+Riggitano, born on June 24, 1876, to Santi and Maria, emigrated to the United States in 1903 during the first Italian diaspora, and settled in Illinois, where he worked as a teacher of music and language.
 Fontaine was born in 1894 to Jeanne-Eugénie and Ernest-Auguste Fontaine.
 The latter was born on September 17, 1857, in Saint-Pierre-sur-Dives, Normandy region.

 Riggitano and Fontaine were in a relationship by March 1917, when they were arrested for "unbecoming conduct" following a report from Riggitano's estranged wife, Daisy F. Hughes (August 8, 1875 – June 25, 1939); the affair was covered in local newspapers at the time.
 Fontaine gave birth to her and Riggitano's first son, John Centi—the uncle of Leo XIV—on July 23, 1917, and to Leo XIV's father, Louis, in 1920.
 The couple gave both boys the surname "Prevost" at birth and adopted it themselves; it had been Fontaine's mother's maiden name.
 Riggitano also changed his first name to "John".
 The couple were still together when Riggitano, now John Prevost, died in 1960.
 Suzanne Prevost died in a Detroit hospital on October 10, 1979, at the age of 83.
-Her death notice recorded that she was a member of the Third Order of Carmelites, a Roman Catholic religious order of laypeople.
+Her death notice recorded that she was a member of the Third Order of Carmelites, a Catholic religious order of laypeople.
 The couple are buried at the Holy Sepulchre Cemetery in Alsip, Illinois.